MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_basic_code.md

 base.Initialize();
 ```

-With this we are setting the ball starting position to the center of the screen based off the dimensions of the screen determined by the current **BackBufferWidth** and **BackBufferHeight**.
+With this, we are setting the ball starting position to the center of the screen based off the dimensions of the screen determined by the current **BackBufferWidth** and **BackBufferHeight**.

 The last thing we need to do is modify the position the ball is getting drawn to.